From Moral Issues that Divide Us

 One area where book censorship continually draws attention today is with libraries in public schools.
 Under pressure from parents and community groups, many school boards have mandated the removal of certain books from their libraries, and among these in recent decades are classics such as William Golding's The Lord of the Flies, Aldous Huxley's Brave New World, Harper Lee's To Kill a Mockingbird, George Orwell’s 1984, John Steinbeck's The Grapes of Wrath, Kurt Vonnegut's Slaughterhouse Five, and Alice Walker's The Color Purple.
 Part of the motivation for school library censorship is to keep material from students that is not appropriate for their maturity level.
 Sometimes, though, the motivation is to prevent children from being exposed to material that challenges the value system of some parents or local community groups.
 Critics of library censorship argue that school libraries create opportunities for students to explore new ideas and, considering how diverse student bodies are, libraries need to include a wide range of books.
 It should be left to a student’s parents or teachers to direct them towards some books or away from others, but the options should still be there for patrons to make that choice.

 In 1985, the wives of several U.S. Senators formed an organization called the Parent’s Music Resource Center (PMRC) and lobbied Congress to help impose a rating system on music lyrics that paralleled that in the film industry.
 The group recommended the ratings of D/A for drugs and alcohol, V for violence, O for occult, and X for explicit lyrics.
 Under pressure from the PMRC and Congress, the Recording Industry Association of America (RIAA) eventually instituted a system of placing parental advisory labels on albums that contain explicit lyrics.
-According to the RIAA, “In most decisions, the decision that a particular sound recording should receive a PAL [i.e., Parental Advisory Label] Notice is made by each record company in conjunction with the artist.”
-As with movie ratings, parental advisory labels impact sales; for example, Walmart—the leading album outlet in the U.S.—will not carry albums that have the label.
+According to the RIAA, “In most decisions, the decision that a particular sound recording should receive a PAL Notice [i.e., Parental Advisory Label Notice] is made by each record company in conjunction with the artist.”
+As with movie ratings, parental advisory labels impact sales.
+For example, Walmart, the leading album outlet in the U.S., will not carry albums that have the Parental Advisory Labels.

-A fourth area where free expression has routinely been restricted is with the visual arts—drawing, painting, sculpture.
+A fourth area where free expression has routinely been restricted is with the visual arts, which includes drawing, painting, sculpture.
 By its very nature, visual art is a creative outlet of individual expression through which artists often offer critiques of contemporary society.
 Censorship of art occurs when a work is attacked or suppressed because of its controversial message, independently of its artistic merits.
-There’s nothing wrong with people criticizing, disliking or taking offense at a particular work of art, and with controversial pieces that is expected.
-The problem occurs when a government or group of people go a step further and challenge the artist’s right to exhibit his work and try to prevent it from being displayed.
+There is nothing wrong with people criticizing, disliking or taking offense at a work of art, and, with controversial pieces, that is expected.
+The problem occurs when a government or group of people go a step further and challenge the artist’s right to exhibit her work and try to prevent it from being displayed.
 The most dramatic example of this in recent years involved the Sensation exhibition at the Brooklyn Museum of Art, as discussed above.

 What People Think